YOwatari/packer-post-processor-vagrant-metadata/README.md

-# packer-post-processor-vagrant-enhanced
+# packer-post-processor-vagrant-metadata
-saving vagrant boxes and manifest.json to local in a packer post-processor
+saving vagrant metadata.json to local in a packer post-processor